Ian Bostridge

-Ian Charles Bostridge CBE (born 25 December 1964) is an English tenor, well known for his performances as an opera and lieder singer.
+Ian Charles Bostridge CBE (born 25 December 1964) is a renowned English tenor and historian.

-Early life and education
+Early life

 Bostridge was born in London, the son of Leslie Bostridge and Lillian (née Clark).
 His father was a chartered surveyor.
-Bostridge is the brother of writer and critic Mark Bostridge, and they are the great-grandsons of the Tottenham Hotspur goalkeeper from the early twentieth century, John "Tiny" Joyce.
+He is the brother of writer and critic Mark Bostridge, and they are the great-grandsons of the Tottenham Hotspur goalkeeper from the early twentieth century, John "Tiny" Joyce.

+Academic career

 He was a Queen's Scholar at Westminster School.
-He attended St John's College, Oxford, where he secured a First in Modern History and St John's College, Cambridge, where he received an M.Phil. degree in the History and Philosophy of Science.
-He was awarded his D.Phil. degree in history from Oxford in 1990, on the significance of witchcraft in English public life from 1650 to 1750, supervised by Sir Keith Thomas.
-He worked in television current affairs and documentaries for two years in London before becoming a British Academy post-doctoral fellow at Corpus Christi College, Oxford, teaching political theory and eighteenth-century British history.
+He attended St John's College, Oxford, where he attained first class honours in Modern History, and St John's College, Cambridge, where he attained an M.Phil. in the History and Philosophy of Science.
+He was awarded a D.Phil. degree in history from the University of Oxford in 1990, for his work on the importance of witchcraft in English public life from 1650 to 1750 that had been supervised by Sir Keith Thomas.

+He worked in television news and documentaries for two years in London before becoming a British Academy postdoctoral fellow at Corpus Christi College, Oxford, where he taught political theory and eighteenth-century British history.
 His book Witchcraft and Its Transformations, c.
-1650–1750 was published as an Oxford Historical Monograph in 1997.
-This book, "the most sophisticated and original of all recent histories of early modern demonology", according to Professor Stuart Clark, has been influential in the study of the pre-Enlightenment.
+1650–1750 was published as an Oxford Historical Monograph in 1997, and was described as "the most sophisticated and original of all recent histories of early modern demonology" by Professor Stuart Clark.
 It "achiev[es] that rarest of feats in the scholarly world: taking a well-worn subject and ensuring that it will never be looked at in quite the same way again" (Noel Malcolm, TLS).
-In 1991 he won the National Federation of Music Societies Award and from 1992 received support from the Young Concert Artists Trust.